Minimum Wage Philippines 2025 in All Regions

-In this article, we will discuss what the minimum wage is, how it is determined, and the current state of the minimum wage in the Philippines.
-If you are interested in the daily minimum wage in the Philippines in 2023, you can refer to the table below.
+In this article, we will discuss the minimum wage, how it is determined, and the current state of the minimum wage in the Philippines.
+If you are interested in the daily minimum wage in the Philippines in 2025, you can refer to the table below.

 What is the minimum wage?

-The table shows the daily minimum wage per region in the Philippines for private sectors.
-(As of March 2023) Regional minimum wage rates are the lowest rates an employer can pay his workers.
-Here is a minimum wage PDF Copy
+The table below shows the daily minimum wage per region in the Philippines for the private sector.
+(As of January 2025) Regional minimum wage rates are the lowest rates an employer can pay his workers.

 RegionWage IncreaseEffectivity DateNew Minimum Wage Range